Geographic Distribution and Habitat

 Like all gibbons, Kloss’s gibbons have no tails and very long arms.
 Their arms are longer than their legs, and they use their arms as their primary mode of transportation—swinging from tree to tree (called brachiation).
 Their hair is all black.
 They have black, deep-set eyes and their mouth has a slight downturn, giving them a serious and thoughtful expression.

 The Mentawai island forests are filled with fruit like ratawan, lanzones, and durian.
 With such fruit, perhaps it is no surprise that Kloss’s gibbons are primarily frugivores.
 They also eat leaves and flowers.

 But these gibbons are not full herbivores.
 They supplement their plant-based diet with some eggs, insects, and small vertebrates.

 Kloss’s gibbons are diurnal and are active up to 10 hours a day.
 They start their day singing, first the males and then the females.

 They are territorial—meaning they have a defined space they consider to be the home of their group, which they defend.
 They spend much of their days moving about in that space—up to 5,000 ft (about 1,500 m) a day.

-They are arboreal, and prefer to move by swinging from tree to tree.
+They are arboreal (tree-dwelling) and prefer to travel by swinging from tree to tree.
 These trees can be up to 33 ft (10 m) apart!
 Witnesses report that it looks like they are “flying.”
 But even though they prefer swinging, they can move short distances on the ground.
-When they do travel on the ground, they move bipedally—which means they stand upright on their two rear legs while walking, running, hopping.
+When they do travel on the ground, they move bipedally—which means they stand upright on their two rear legs while walking, running, and hopping.